Rashidcodes0/geo-guide/README.md

 User-Friendly Interface: The website has a simple and intuitive interface that is easy to use for all users.

 # How to Use
-To use the Geo Guide website, simply navigate to the home page and start searching for the country you are interested in.
+To use the Geo Guide website, simply navigate to the web application URL here [https://rashidcodes0.github.io/geo-guide/]and start searching for the country you are interested in.
 You can also explore the world map and click on a specific country to find out more information about it.

 # Technologies Used
 Geo Guide was developed using the following technologies: